-In 2007, Mark became an executive director of Circle Health and helped build the largest partnership of healthcare professionals in Europe.
-He also led the development and construction of three new award-winning hospitals and now advises NHS trust boards on large-scale development plans.
+In 2007, Mark became an executive director of Circle Health and helped build the largest partnership of healthcare professionals in Europe and also led the development and construction of three new award-winning hospitals.
+After a period on NHS acute hospital Trust Boards Mark has also advised other NHS Trust Boards on their large-scale development plans.

-Mark has also been a member of NHS acute hospital trust boards.
-Since 2014, he has been a governor and board member of the University of West London and is also chair of their finance committee.
+He was Deputy Chair and Board member of the University of West London for 9 years and was also chair of their finance committee.